YottaDB/YDBDoc/AdminOpsGuide/tls.rst

 **verify-depth**

 Certificate Authority (CA) verify depth provides an upper limit on the number of CAs to look up for verifying a given certificate.
-The depth count is described as ''level 0:peer certificate'', ''level 1: CA certificate'', ''level 2: higher level CA certificate'', and so on.
+The depth count is described as "level 0:peer certificate", "level 1: CA certificate", "level 2: higher level CA certificate", and so on.
 The default verification depth is 9.

 A verify-depth option specified in a labeled section applies to connections associated with that section.